Koloman Moser

-Koloman Moser (/de/; 30 March 1868 - 18 October 1918) was an Austrian artist who exerted considerable influence on twentieth-century graphic art.
+Koloman Moser (/de/; 30 March 1868 - 18 October 1918) was an Austrian artist, who exerted considerable influence on twentieth-century graphic art.
 He was one of the foremost artists of the Vienna Secession movement and a co-founder of Wiener Werkstätte.

-Moser designed a wide array of art works, including books and graphic works from postage stamps to magazine vignettes; fashion; stained glass windows, porcelains and ceramics, blown glass, tableware, silver, jewelry, and furniture.
+Moser designed a wide array of art works, including books and graphic works from postage stamps to magazine vignettes; fashion; stained glass windows, porcelains and ceramics, blown glass, tableware, silver, jewellery, and furniture.

 Career

-Moser was born in Vienna in 1868 to parents Josef and Thresia Moser (née Hirsch); he was the oldest of three siblings. studied at the Wiener Akademie and the Kunstgewerbeschule, where he also taught from 1899.
+Moser was born in Vienna in 1868 to parents Josef and Thresia Moser (née Hirsch); he was the oldest of three siblings.
+He studied at the Academy of Fine Arts Vienna and the Kunstgewerbeschule (School of Applied Arts), where he also taught from 1899.

 Moser's designs in architecture, furniture, jewellery, graphics, and tapestries helped characterise the work of this era.
 He drew upon the clean lines and repetitive motifs of classical Greek and Roman art and architecture in reaction to the Baroque decadence of his turn-of-the-century Viennese surroundings.
 Between 1900 and 1902, he published with Martin Gerlach and Carl Otto Czeschka a three volume portfolio titled Die Quelle ("The Source") of elegant graphic designs for such things as tapestries, fabrics, and wallpaper.